coodoo-workhorse/workhorse/README.md

 By calling the function `performDelayedJob()` of the example above, the job `ExampleJobWoker` will  be processed once after four hours.
 By Calling the function `performPlannedJob()` will trigger an execution of the job `ExampleJobWoker` on 2021.03.01 at 3:30 hours.

 ### Unique Jobs in Queue
-If a job already exists as queued with the same parameters as the new job it can be configured whether the engine accepts this new same job or discards it.
+If a job already exists in the queued with some parameters and a new job is created with the same paramters, it can be configured whether the engine accepts this new same job or discards it.

 #### How to use
-You can configure this feature at the creation of your Worker.
-Under the annotation `@InitialJobConfig` you can activate or disactive the Unique Jobs in Queue with the paramater `uniqueInQueue`.
+You can configure this feature at the definition of your Worker.
+Under the annotation `@InitialJobConfig` you can activate or disactive the `Unique Jobs in Queue` with the paramater `uniqueInQueue`.

 #### Example
 ```java